What is the Western Pennsylvania Diaper Bank?

 Government programs do not specifically fund or provide diapers.

 The WPDB partners with nonprofit social service agencies.
-They supply free diapers for them to distribute to pre-qualified families at low-income or poverty level.
+They supply free diapers for them to distribute to pre-qualified families at the low-income or poverty level.
 This establishes a regular distribution channel for the diapers and ensures that they reach families in need.
 The partners help spread awareness of the program to constituents, potential donors, and potential partners.
-Thirty-two agencies are active partners distributing diapers to families they serve in five counties – Allegheny, Cambria, Fayette, Washington and Westmoreland.
+Forty-eight agencies are active partners distributing diapers to families they serve in five counties – Allegheny, Cambria, Fayette, Washington, and Westmoreland.